ebuchman/blog/content/posts/coins-history.md

 spread across the cities of Europe to execute transactions on their behalf.[^stationary-merchants]
-Italian pre-eminence in business and monetary matters led them to run mints and mines.
+Italian pre-eminence in business and monetary matters led them to run mints and mines across Europe.
 The growth of their economies allowed them to do import replacement,[^import-replacement] producing locally things they previously needed to import.
 And finally, it opened the gateway for the return to gold in Europe.

-We have focused here on the role of the coins in the commercial revolution - the gold coins for long distance trade and the silver coins providing a new denomination to facilitate wages and rents.
+We have focused here on the role of the coins in the commercial revolution - the gold coins for long distance trade and the large silver coins providing a new denomination to facilitate wages and rents.
 But arguably, the bill of exchange would have a more significant role than the gold coins for long distance trade, and deposit banking would have a more significant role in local circulation than the new silver grossi.
-Thus the commercial revolution marked not just the rise of new coinage types, but of a new paper-based system of banking that within a few centuries would come to transform the way people conceived of and used money.[^paper] But the history of banking is a story unto itself.
+Thus the commercial revolution marked not just the rise of new coinage types, but of a new paper-based system of banking that within a few centuries would come to transform the way people conceived of and used money.[^paper] But the history of banking is a story unto itself, a story for another time.

 ## Victory of Gold